hyperledgerkochi/KochiOrgBook/docs/gf_info/key_use_cases.md

 **Verifiable/Issuing Association - Restaurants' Association(Kochi)**

 KOB aims to remove complete control from a central entity in the platform by introducing a level of separation among the various stakeholders present which enables an entity to focus only on a particular task in an isolated network.
-[Learn more](./kob-beckn.md)
+By removing monopoly, the opportunity for new participants, small vendors and stakeholders in the network will increase.[Learn more](./kob-beckn.md)

 ## Medical Practitioners